Overview of Case Study in Project Management

 Lack of Documentation in the Process: As per the participants, the documentation process was neglected in the scrum process, and hence, the process was scattered, and its requirements were not met.
 Requirements can come up at any point in time due to numerous team collaborations.
 The team members had to communicate through mail or else verbally to overcome this limitation.

 2. Positive Feedback

 But a few aspects of the process garnered positive reviews from the participants.

-Team Spirit: In this process, the participants got to interact a lot with each other, and this helped build team spirit. this process encouraged sharing as a quality.
+Team Spirit: In this process, the participants interacted a lot with each other, which helped build team spirit. this process encouraged sharing as a quality.

 3. Lessons Learned

 The amendments that should be made to make the Agile process more effective are:

 - The Agile process should be clearly and thoroughly planned.